Queen of Heaven: Regina Caeli

-The Regina Caeli (Queen of Heaven) is an anthem of the Catholic Church which replaces the Angelus during Eastertide, the fifty days from Easter Sunday to Pentecost Sunday.
+The Regina Caeli ("Queen of Heaven") is an anthem of the Catholic Church which replaces the Angelus during Eastertide, the fifty days from Easter Sunday to Pentecost Sunday.
 It is named for its opening words in Latin.
+Of unknown authorship, the anthem has been traced back to the twelfth century.
+It was in Franciscan use, after Compline, in the first half of the thirteenth century.

 Different musical settings of the words were composed throughout the centuries by known and unknown composers.
 Not all attributions are correct, as an often quoted Regina Caeli by Joseph Haydn was not by him.
-The anthem is of unknown authorship, and was in Franciscan use in the first half of the 13th century.
-Together with three other Marian anthems, it was incorporated in the Minorite Roman Curia Office, which the Franciscans soon popularized everywhere, and which by order of Pope Nicholas III (1277–1280) replaced all the older breviaries in the churches of Rome.